-I hold a BSc (Hons) 2:1 in Nutritional Therapy from Westminster University and am a member of the professional body for nutritional therapists BANT and am fully insured.
+I am qualified with a BSc Hons 2:1 in Nutritional Therapy from Westminster University.
+I am registered with the Complementary and Natural Healthcare Council (CNHC) and am a member of the professional body for nutritional therapists BANT.
+I am fully insured.
 I also belong to The Nutrition Society and The Royal Society of Medicine.

 Where I work

-Consultations at your home or workplace can be arranged on request.
+Consultations at your home, workplace or school can be arranged on request.

 My practice and principles

 My training is based on Functional Medicine.
 In Functional Medicine, rather than just looking at symptoms, practitioners seek to identify root causes underlying ill health.

 As an example, let’s take weight.
 Did you know calorie intake is just a small part of the picture to attain and maintain healthy weight?

 Your stress hormone levels, how well you are absorbing your food and how inflamed your body is (eg hay fever, asthma, eczema, so-called food allergies etc) can all have a major influence.

 A Functional Medicine approach will have you eating the right types of food to balance your specific hormone imbalance, to absorb vitamins optimally in order to keep your metabolism working right, and to soothe inflammation rather than aggravate it.